Etejerina/a-walk-in-python/day_4.md

 9
 ```

->Note that we need to inclement `a_number`, otherwise the loop will continue for ever.
+>Note that we need to increment `a_number`, otherwise the loop will continue for ever.

 We have two reserved words that we can use inside a While loop.
 These are `break` and `continue`.